Ggwepq/BarangayMIS/README.md

 - Composer 2.2
 - Terminal (cmd,pwsh)
 ## Installation
-1. Clone this repo on your machine
+1. Clone this repo on xampp's htdocs folder
 2. Start Apache and MySQL on XAMPP
 3. Run `composer update`
 4. Create a database in `localhost/phpmyadmin`